petecheslock/bottles_or_cans/README.md

 If you like listening to music on headphones, and have read the reviews for them, you'll notice that often times they sound a lot like the reviews for a bottle of wine.
 Let's make a game out of this and vote on which review is for a pair of headphones (cans) or a bottle of wine.

 ## Overview
 Bottles or Cans is a web application that allows users to submit reviews and vote on their preferences between two categories: headphones and wine.
-The application features an admin dashboard for managing reviews and users, as well as a user-friendly interface for submitting and viewing reviews.
+The application features an admin dashboard for managing reviews and users, as well as a user-friendly admin interface for submitting, viewing, and managing reviews.

 ## Requirements
 To set up and run this application, you will need the following: